 The geometrical meaning of the θ angle in Eq.
-5.9 can be understood by looking at the scatter plot of C versus S signals in Figure 5.28.
-An illustration of the prediction for the scatter plot for protons and pions is shown in Fig. 5.28(a) and the scatter plot for 60 GeV pions measured in the RD52 lead-fibre calorimeter is shown in Fig. 5.28(b).
+5.9 can be understood by looking at the scatter plot of C versus S signals in Figure 5.29.
+An illustration of the prediction for the scatter plot for protons and pions is shown in Figure 5.29(a) and the scatter plot for 60 GeV pions measured in the RD52 lead-fibre calorimeter is shown in Figure 5.29(b).

-The plot in Figure 5.28(b) shows that the data points are located on a locus, clustered around a line that intersects the C/S=1 line at the beam energy of 60 GeV.
+The plot in Figure 5.29(b) shows that the data points are located on a locus, clustered around a line that intersects the C/S = 1 line at the beam energy of 60 GeV.
 In first approximation, the signal generated in the Čerenkov fibres is produced only by the em components of the hadron showers.
 The smaller the em fraction f{em} , the smaller the C/S signal ratio.
+All signals are relative to the em scale meaning that both the Čerenkov and the scintillation responses are calibrated with beam electrons only, i.e. no hadronic calibration is required.
+This is one of the most qualifying and important points of dual-readout calorimetry.